 - Part One – The poet’s admiration and description of the ‘Pike’

 - Part two – Poet’s experience with Pikes’

 - Part three – Poet’s Fishing experience in the Pond

 Pike, three inches long, perfect

 They dance on the surface among the flies.

-The first stanza gives a vivid description of a perfect pike in its colour, size and appearance.
+The first stanza gives a vivid description of a perfect pike in its color, size, and appearance.
 The poet states that the Pike is three inches long and perfect in its all nature.
 It has the color combination of Green and gold.
-Here the poet uses a metaphor ‘tigering the gold’ for describing the colour of the fish, which is also a reference to Tiger for its mightiness’ on earth.
+Here the poet uses the metaphor ‘tigering the gold’ for describing the color of the fish, which is also a reference to Tiger for its mightiness’ on earth.
 ‘Killers from the egg’ refers to its destructive nature by birth.
-They also has the wicked grin which another reference to its killing nature.
+They also have the wicked grin which another reference to its killing nature.

 Or move, stunned by their own grandeur,

 A hundred feet long in their world.